 The Contractor will be responsible for reimbursing NET Providers.
-The Contractor is not required to reimburse for unauthorized NET services provided by Non-Contracted Providers.
+The Contractor is not required to reimburse for unauthorized NET services.

-The Contractor shall meet with the Division as needed throughout the term of the Contract to discuss and resolve administrative and operational issues.
+The Contractor shall name a designated representative to the NET program and meet with the Division monthly regarding transportation services throughout the term of the Contract to discuss and resolve administrative and operational issues.
+During the meeting, the Contractor is responsible for providing updates and additional information to the Division as requested.
+The meeting shall not be held in coordination with other monthly meetings between DOM and the Contractor.
+The meeting must be solely dedicated to the NET program.
 Meetings may be conducted in person, by teleconference or by videoconference.

 The Contractor shall develop written policies and procedures that describe how the Contractor, in the delivery of NET services, shall comply with the requirements of the Agreement, including this Exhibit.
+The Contractor shall provide DOM NET program staff with an electronic version of all written policies and procedures upon request.
+The policies and procedures must be specific to the Mississippi NET program